Your Landlord's Responsibilities

 Widgets

-1. Written Receipts
+Written Receipts

-The most important step you can take when you move in is to get a complete receipt from your landlord that spells out all the money you gave her and what it is for.
+The most important step you can take when you move in is to get a complete receipt from your landlord that spells out all the money you gave them and what it is for.

-• 3rd Receipt or Statement: Every year she must give you a statement with the amount of interest you are owed on your security deposit and last month's rent.12
+• Annual Statement: Every year they must give you a statement with the amount of interest you are owed on your security deposit and last month's rent.11 Each receipt or statement about your security deposit or last month’s rent must include:

 1st Receipt for security deposit or last month’s rentSecurity DepositLast Month's Rent